TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Plan.md

 ### Analysis

-Timeline reconstruction can help in understanding the attacker’s actions.
+Timeline reconstruction can help in understanding the attacker's actions.
 Collected logs from relevant hosts, network appliances, server applications, etc. must be identified and placed into an event timeline to allow proper analysis.
 This timeline may be used to correlate events among multiple sources, which is invaluable in confirming of denying any hypotheses formed in earlier stages of the investigation.

 Note affected systems IPs, domain names, files, and accounts to allow retrospective analysis for repeat offenders, threat intelligence matches, and the potential for a wider scope than expected.
 Analysis that does result in a widening of scope in relation to time, systems, users, files, etc. may require gathering of additional logs.
 Incident Responders shall maintain a high level of awareness of data that could be used as internal indicators of compromise that could result in a shorter detection time (or even prevention of) future incidents.